aqli-epic/epi.meta.analysis/README.md

--   In cases where the same cohort is studied by different research groups at different point in time/using different methods: we have included all of those studies.
+-   In cases where the same cohort is studied by different research groups at different point in time/using different methods: we have included and counted all of those studies as separate unique studies in the analysis below.

 -   Papers studying the health effects of pollution segregated by sectors (source apportionment type studies) are excluded from this